brillout/wildcard-api/docs/how-does-it-work.md

    the resolved value is serialized and sent to the browser in an HTTP response.

 5. [Browser]
-   The received HTTP response is deserialized and the promise of your original `endpoints.endpointName` call is resolved.
+   The received HTTP response is deserialized and the promise of the original `endpoints.endpointName` call is resolved.

 <!---